zixi-liu/Fraud-Detection-Papers/GNN/README.md

 **Fake Account Detection**
 - Utilize a community detection algorithm to cluster the registration accounts into communities in the fake account detection component.
 We treat all accounts in a community as fake accounts if the community size is larger than a threshold.
+   - First adopt a community detection method, e.g., Louvain method, to cluster the nodes into different communities (i.e., dense subgraphs).
+Second, we predict all registration accounts in the communities whose sizes are larger than a threshold to be fake accounts.